Excavating and Trenching Safety Specialist at Government of Alberta

 Responsibilities

-This position reports to the Safety Team Lead and is a technical member of the team supporting and collaborating with other team members as well as staff within the OHS Program Delivery branch.
+This position reports to the Mining Team Lead and works closely with other team members and staff across the OHS Program Delivery branch of the department of Jobs, Economy, Trade and Immigration.

 The incumbent will:

-Participate in the regular review and revision of the OHS legislation and policies relating to excavations and trenching in accordance with the department regulatory review plan.
+2.)
+Participate in the regular review and revision of OHS legislation and policies relating to excavations and trenching in accordance with the department regulatory review plan:

 Please